Ada-Developers-Academy/cs-fun-interview-practice/04/implement-number-of-provinces.checkpoint.md

 ##### !end-placeholder

 ##### !hint
-Check the next hint for a discussion of space complexity for the sample implementation.
+Check the next hint for some points to keep in mind that might impact the space complexity of the sample implementation.
 ##### !end-hint

 ##### !hint
+The sample implementation is based on depth first search, an ideal implementation of which has a space complexity as discussed in the graph reading.
+We are using an iterative approach rather than recursive.
+Iterative implementations usually have space complexity at least as good as recursive implementations, if not better, due to not needing to add stack frames for each call.
+However, there are some additional data structures we create that depend on the number of input nodes: the visited list, and the pending list.
+How are nodes tracked in these lists?
+How does our usage of them differ?
+Does this impact the space complexity of the solution?

+The next hint presents a discussion of the space complexity of the sample solution.
+##### !end-hint

+##### !hint
-The sample implementation is based on depth first search, but the space complexity is O(N^2), where N is the number of nodes.
+Even though the sample implementation is based on depth first search, the space complexity is O(N^2), where N is the number of nodes.
 There are two data structures we create that depend on the number of input nodes: the visited list, and the pending list.

 The visited list is used to keep track of which nodes we have already visited.
 We initialize it to a list of zeros, and then set the value at each index to 1 when we visit that node.
 This means that the visited list will be the same size as the number of nodes in the graph, which is O(N).